mcc-us/bookkeeping-notes/_posts/2024-02-13-qbo-dashboard-guide.md

    - On the left panel, select Expenses>Suppliers

 1. Create a Bill From A Vendor:
-   - On the left panel, select “+ New”>Bill
+   - On the left panel, select "+ New" > Bill

 1. Record a Payment To A Supplier:
-   - On the left panel, select “+ New”>Pay bills
+   - On the left panel, select "+ New" > Pay bills

 1. See the Gear Icon on top-right gives additional settings

 1. Create Product Lines & Services Lines to sell:
-    - On the left panel, select Sales>Product and Services>New (top-right-green button) Allows you to set up $/hr.
+    - On the left panel, select Sales>Product and Services > New (top-right-green button) Allows you to set up $/hr.

 1. How to Input A Bill From A Supplier:
-   - On the left panel, select “+ New”>Vendors>Bill, set the bill number from the invoice, choose the category of the expense,
+   - On the left panel, select "+ New” > Vendors > Bill, set the bill number from the invoice, choose the category of the expense,

 1. Recording Payment To A Supplier:
-   - On the left panel, select “+ New”>>Vendors>Pay Bills,
+   - On the left panel, select "+ New” > Vendors > Pay Bills,

 1. Recording an Expense in QuickBooks;
-   - On the left panel, select “+ New”>Vendors>Expense,
+   - On the left panel, select "+ New” > Vendors > Expense,

 ## Section 5: Reconciling Bank Act